Skip to main content

 Real-World Examples

 A terahertz spectrometer measuring at 1 THz = 1,000 GHz.
-This is roughly 400× higher than 2.4 GHz WiFi, and sits in the far-infrared region where many molecular resonances appear.
+This is roughly 400× higher than 2.4 GHz Wi-Fi, sitting in the far-infrared region where many molecular resonances appear.

 1 THz = 1000 GHz

 A 0.5 THz imaging camera for security screening = 500 GHz.
-Airport scanners use this sub-millimeter wavelength to detect concealed objects without X-rays.
+Airport body scanners use this sub-millimetre wavelength to detect concealed objects without X-ray exposure.

 0.5 THz = 500 GHz